dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 We did not anticipate that this capability would emerge, and made no modifications to the neural network or training procedure to encourage it."

-Seeing a theme here?

-\#DALL·E is yet another example, along with #GPT3, that

-hugely big neural networks trained on unlabeled (self-supervised) internet data are highly versatile, able to perform lots of tasks weren't originally intended for.
+It's amazing, but not that unexpected; DALL·E and GPT-3 are two examples of a greater theme in deep learning: that extraordinarily big neural networks trained on unlabeled internet data (an example "self-supervised learning") can be highly versatile, able to perform lots of tasks weren't originally intended for.

-“We find that DALL·E extends this capability to the visual domain, and is able to perform several kinds of image-to-image translation tasks when prompted in the right way.”

-We did not anticipate that this capability would emerge, and made no modifications to the neural network or training procedure to encourage it.